Choosing A Location For Your Rainwater Tank

 • View from street – some councils require your tank remain visually pleasing if it will be viewable from street

-• Tank size – if fitting a smaller tank beware that some councils may require you to increase the size of your tank for stormwater detention or fire-fighting purposes (if in a bushfire prone area).
+• Tank size / capacity – if fitting a smaller tank beware that some councils may require you to increase the size of your tank to allow for stormwater detention or fire-fighting purposes (if in a bushfire prone area).

 Plumbing and Water Pressure